byandell/byandell.github.io/_posts/2026-02-13-Gravity-and-Antigravity.md

 ideas that result in useful documents or interactive widgets ([Shiny](https://shiny.posit.co/) and [Quarto](https://quarto.org/)).

 We each bring different strengths to the table, and we are learning to leverage each other's skills.
-For instance, Alan showed me how to talk into a document and have it transcribed and then edited.
-This might be be an big picture story, or it might be a detailed prompt.
+For instance, Alan showed me how to record speech into a document that is transcribed and then edited.
+This would be useful for the big picture story, or it might help in developing a detailed prompt.

 ## The Projects